distorted-fields/JamfPro-ExportPolicyLogsErrors/ReadMe.md

 ## Process to run script
 1. Copy to databse server
 1. Run script with "bash /path/to/PolicyLog-Errors.sh"
+    1. Use Terminal if on macOS.
 1. Fill in data as prompted.
+1. Data will be be in created output file:
+    1. Linx: "/tmp/PolicyLog-Errors.txt"
+    1. macOS: "/Users/Shared/PolicyLog-Errors.txt"